WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 This describes the current efforts to consolidate the various APIs related to styles into a single point – a `theme.json` file that should be located inside the root of the theme directory.

-### Global settings for the block editor
+### Settings for the block editor

 Instead of the proliferation of theme support flags or alternative methods, the `theme.json` files provides a canonical way to define the settings of the block editor.
 These settings includes things like:

 -   What customization options should be made available or hidden from the user.
 -   What are the default colors, font sizes... available to the user.
--   Defines the default layout of the editor. (widths and available alignments).
+-   Defines the default layout of the editor (widths and available alignments).

 ### Settings can be controlled per block